Clean Lakes Alliance’s Frozen Assets Festival is ON!

 Lake Mendota ice activities moved on land February 1st, 2nd, and 3rd

 “Our number one goal every year is safety,” said Clean Lakes Alliance Executive Director James Tye.
-“We of course always want to be able to use Lake Mendota – our largest ‘frozen asset’ – for our festival, but we have a great partnership with The Edgewater allowing us to hold events even if a changing climate takes away our ice.”
+“We of course always want to be able to use Lake Mendota – our largest ‘frozen asset’ – for our festival.
+We have a great partnership with The Edgewater allowing us to hold events even if a changing climate takes away our ice.”

 Lake Races on Land

-On Friday night, February 1, the popular Frozen Assets Fat Bike Race, which is usually held on a lit course on Lake Mendota, will move to the Capital City Bike Trail.
-Racers will leave from east end of Law Park and head south, make a loop at McDaniel Park in McFarland, and then return to Law Park.
-With the race being held on pavement instead of the ice, riders with ANY type of bike are encouraged to register.
+The popular Frozen Assets Fat Bike Race returns on Friday, February 1st!
+The race will move to the Capital City Bike Trail.
+Racers will leave from east end of Law Park and head south.
+The bikers will then make a loop at McDaniel Park in McFarland and return to Law Park.
+Riders with any type of bike are encouraged to register.

 Saturday morning’s Frozen Assets 5K run/walk will move off the ice and onto land starting at the Memorial Union.
 Competitors will leave the union on the Lakeshore Path, make a loop near the entrance to Picnic Point, and head back.

-The Frozen Assets events our community has grown to love – including free hot chocolate, s’mores, ice skating, dance performances, figure skating performances, Olympic speed skating demonstration by Casey FitzRandolph, and Bucky Badger – will all happen on The Edgewater Ice Rink and Grand Plaza starting Saturday, February 2.
+The Frozen Assets events our community has grown to love will all happen on The Edgewater Ice Rink and Grand Plaza starting Saturday, February 2nd.
+Events include free hot chocolate, s’mores, ice skating, dance performances, figure skating performances.
+Olympic speed skater Casey FitzRandolph will give us a speed skating demonstration, and Bucky Badger will be stopping by too!
 Additionally, the very popular Kites on Mendota – featuring large show kites, will continue elsewhere on the property.

 If the Wisconsin State Climatology Office declares “ice on” Lake Mendota again this winter, it will only be the seventh time since 1852 the lake will have frozen, thawed, and froze again.
-Clean Lakes Alliance reminds everyone that winter rain washes everything directly in the lakes, especially with the lack of snow and a frozen ground.
-Minimizing runoff coming off your property, even in the winter, is the best way to help our lakes avoid phosphorus-causing cyanobacteria (blue-green algae) blooms in the summer.
+Clean Lakes Alliance reminds everyone that winter rain washes everything directly into the lakes.
+This is especially prevalent during times when snow is lacking and the ground is frozen.
+Minimizing runoff coming off your property is one of the best ways we can help our lakes this winter.
+Reducing runoff helps our lakes avoid phosphorus-causing cyanobacteria (blue-green algae) blooms in the summer.
 Read more about the history of Lake Mendota’s freezing and thawing.